Kruithne/KruLabs/README.md

 // NOTE: comments here are for documentation and are not valid JSON {
 	"web_server": {
-		"port": 0 // if set to 0, a random port will be selected }
+		"port": 0, // if set to 0, a random port will be selected "admin_control_panel_key": "", // if empty, will be randomly generated for each run "controller_pin": "", // if empty, will be randomly generated for each run }
 }
 ```